AhmedElsherbini/Nasal_CST_quick_checker/README.md

 ## Contributing

-You are welcome, please open an issue (or Email me : drahmedsherbini@yahoo.com) to discuss what you would like to change.
+You are welcome, please open an issue (or mail me : drahmedsherbini@yahoo.com) to discuss what you would like to change.

 ## License